Unlocking the Secrets of Background Eraser Tool Photoshop

 A few moments ago, we found my image in the layer.
 Photoshop follows a different way of treating layers than normal layers.

 But you can’t remove the pixels, and it is because the layer doesn’t support transparency.
-Now, you might think of one query, “then how did you delete the pixels?”
+You might think of one query, “Then how did you delete?”
 Did you follow any additional strategy to do that?

-The answer is NO. The logic is, Photoshop knows what I am going to do.
-That is why Photoshop changed the backdrop layer to a normal layer so that I could remove the pixels.
-And in the Layer panel, the normal layer is named “0”.
+The answer is NO. The logic is that Photoshop knows what I am going to do.
+That is why Photoshop changed the backdrop layer to a normal layer so that I could remove it.
+In the Layer panel, the normal layer is named “0”.

 It is not crucially essential, but it is an exciting fact about Photoshop.
 Learning about how the process works is always great.